Skip to content

 Grease interceptors, with their larger holding capacity, are typically the size of a mini fridge.
 Grease interceptors feature a holding capacity of 500 gallons on up.

-An establishment can figure out the ideal size for a grease trap or grease interceptor by considering whether it is a facility with low, medium or high grease production.
-For instance, a convenience store, delicatessen, snack bar or sandwich shop will produce low grease flows.
-A coffee house, pizzeria and ice cream parlor typically produce medium grease flows.
-High grease flows are produced by cafeterias, bakeries and family restaurants.
+An establishment can figure out the ideal size for a grease trap or grease interceptor by considering whether it is a facility with low, medium, or high grease production.
+For instance, a convenience store, delicatessen, snack bar, or sandwich shop will produce low grease flows.
+A coffee house, pizzeria, and ice cream parlor typically produce medium grease flows.
+High grease flows are produced by cafeterias, diners, and family restaurants.

 While grease traps may be cleaned by hand, grease interceptors require the service of specialists.
 Technicians operate a large hose that pumps the grease from the interceptor to a truck equipped with a tank that holds fluids.

-Grease traps feature materials, such as steel, plastic, fiberglass and PVC.
+Grease traps are made from materials such as steel, plastic, fiberglass, and PVC.
 Rusted grease traps cannot be repaired and must be replaced.
 Cracked grease traps, too, cannot be repaired and should be replaced.

-The fats, oils and grease (FOG) that accumulate in food wastewater are hazardous to sewer lines.
-In fact, grease traps were invented in the 1880s and its technology has remained nearly unchanged ever since.
+The accumulation of fats, oils, and grease (FOG) in food wastewater poses a significant threat to sewer lines.
+The use of grease traps to prevent FOG from getting into the sewer system dates as far back as the Roman Empire.
+The modern grease trap design was invented in 1884 and its technology has remained nearly unchanged ever since.
 Whether the unit is a grease trap or grease interceptor, the technology works the same.
-FOGs float to the surface, leaving the wastewater to flow into the sewage system.
+FOG floats to the surface, leaving the wastewater to flow into the sewage system.

-When your restaurant or food establishment requires the services of Chicagoland’s most reputable cooking oil experts, turn to Mahoney Environmental.
-With over 60 years of dedicated service to Chicago and it surrounding areas, Mahoney Environmental offers an extensive list of services that are advantageous to the food service industry.
+When your food establishment requires the services of the country’s most reputable used cooking oil recycling experts, turn to Mahoney Environmental.
+With over 70 years of dedicated service to the nation, Mahoney Environmental offers an extensive list of services that are advantageous to the foodservice industry.

-Satisfied customers have benefited from Mahoney Environmental’s cooking oil equipment installation services, fresh oil delivery and waste cooking oil collection and recycling.
-Focused on sustaining a clean and green cooking environment, our team at Mahoney Environmental provides exceptional service and industry standard automated equipment.
+Satisfied customers have benefitted from Mahoney Environmental’s cooking oil equipment installation services, fresh oil delivery, and waste cooking oil collection and recycling.
+Focused on sustaining a clean and responsible cooking environment, our team at Mahoney Environmental provides exceptional service and industry standard automated equipment.

 Related Articles: